werdegars/freeboard/README.md

 The code here is the client-side portion of what you see when you visit a freeboard at http://freeboard.io.
 It does not include any of the server-side code for user management, saving to a database or public/private functionality— this is left up to you to implement should you want to use freeboard as an online service.

 ### Docker Build
-  - download the Dockerfile then run<br>
+  - download the Dockerfile then run
-  - docker build -t freeboard-mqtt-works .<br>
+  - docker build -t freeboard-mqtt-works .

 *enjoy*

 ### Copyright